-- Sponsor and the appropriate CMA identify and discuss the issue(s) that may require an amendment or extension and notify Caltrans and MTC Programming and Allocations Section staff that a change to the current STIP may be necessary and is being considered. - Sponsor and CMA agree on proposed change(s). - Sponsor requests CMA concurrence for the STIP Amendment/Extension by submitting the following to the CMA: - Letter requesting the STIP Amendment or Extension with explanation and justification of the need for the action with the following attachments:
+- Sponsor and the appropriate CTA identify and discuss the issue(s) that may require an amendment or extension and notify Caltrans and MTC Programming and Allocations Section staff that a change to the current STIP may be necessary and is being considered. - Sponsor and CTA agree on proposed change(s). - Sponsor requests CTA concurrence for the STIP Amendment/Extension by submitting the following to the CTA by January 31: - Letter requesting the STIP Amendment or Extension with explanation and justification of the need for the action with the following attachments: